Jenselme/legadilo/docs/adrs/0000-project-setup.md

 * **Test runner:** [pytest](https://docs.pytest.org/en/7.4.x/) with [pytest-django](https://pytest-django.readthedocs.io/en/latest/).
 Very solid and popular choice in the Python world.
 It’s kind of a default choice.
 * **Repository:** git on GitHub in the hope it will help collaboration.
 * **CI:** Raw GitHub actions to keep things simple.
 * **Async:** Let’s run everything with [daphne](https://github.com/django/daphne).
 See [this article](https://www.jujens.eu/posts/en/2023/Dec/10/django-async/#django-async) for a more in depth analysis of the possible solutions.
+This should help us with article fetching and feed file fetching with many users.
+It should also make serving static files directly from Python easier.
 * **Initial dependencies:** They are either good and well-used within the community and will help me advance quickly or provide small niceties (the ones that add extra checks) I can just remove later easily if needed.
 The only structuring one is django-crispy-forms, but I won’t even write form code so the early gain of time will compensate for it.
 * **CSS framework:** Let’s keep bootstrap from now, it’s good enough and is better supported by crispy forms.
 I may even remove the JS part if I don’t need it.
 It’s loaded by a CDN for now to avoid loosing time on this.
+It also feels way easier to use given what I already know.
 * **Doc:** Let’s write relevant documentation and *most importantly* document architecture decisions in ADRs.
 They will be written in [MyST](https://myst-parser.readthedocs.io/en/stable/intro.html) to have the ease of writing of markdown while still being able to use advanced features of RST.